Decoding loan moratorium meaning and its many advantages

 Now that you know Loan moratorium meaning, you can consider utilising this facility if needed.
 While availing of a moratorium can help ease your financial hardships, you should only opt for it if necessary.
 If your bank has set a moratorium as the default option for your loan, and you do not wish to avail of it, you can visit their website and fill a form to opt out of the scheme.

 Download the digibank mobile app on your smartphone.
-Launch the app and click on the "Get Personal Loan" link on the login page
+Launch the app and click on the "Get Personal Loan" link on the login page.
+Also, you can open bank account online with us.

 *Disclaimer: This article is for information purposes only.
 We recommend you get in touch with your income tax advisor or CA for expert advice.